Negligent Hysterectomy Causes Kidney Damage

 Mrs J underwent a hysterectomy and bilateral oophorectomy (removal of fallopian tubes and ovaries) at her local hospital.
 She was discharged the following day.
 The day after she became unwell and was re-admitted to hospital.

-An ultrasound scan showed a grossly abnormal right kidney with hydronephrosis, which was caused as a staple or suture had been put across the right ureter.
+An ultrasound scan showed a grossly abnormal right kidney with hydronephrosis, which was caused by a staple or suture that had been put across the right ureter.
 As a result, Mrs J had to have a nephrostomy inserted to drain urine directly from her kidney.
 That remained in place for three months until she underwent re-implantation of the right ureter into the bladder.

 The case was pursued as a surgical complication claim on the basis that it was medically negligent to place a staple or suture across the right ureter, and not notice that it had happened.